EV startup Canoo has a structural battery—but it’s not Tesla’s approach

 A recent presentation from Savagian and the team at Canoo noted that the choice to avoid a separate pack structure saved the skateboard platform about 90 pounds of weight and allowed them to hit 195 wh/kg, about 15% higher than what it considered the leading peer.

 That’s quite different in the details than the structural battery pack that Tesla outlined at its Battery Day last year.
-That design will offer a 10% mass reduction, the potential for a 14% range increase, and 370 fewer parts with the cells essentially incorporated as part of a honeycomb against the underside of the vehicle floor, also with a protective pan underneath.
+That design will offer a 10% mass reduction, the potential for a 14% range increase, and 370 fewer parts with the cells essentially incorporated as part of a honeycomb against the underside of the vehicle floor, also with a protective pan underneath and lots of structural adhesive.
 Tesla's proposed full-fledged cell-to-vehicle approach is different, as it skips the modules entirely, but from the sound of it, it seeks some of the same goals, with body and cells part of a structural marriage.

 Canoo’s platform, if the battery configuration and the whole approach works, is part of a strategy that includes a skateboard platform with different “top hats” that will allow the company to build activity vehicle, a van, a pickup, a car, and more.